NormanLo4319/Python_Fundamentals/README.md

 * 1.9 - Basic Style Guide for Python Code

 ## Basic Data Structures in Python
+* 2.1 - List
+* 2.2 - Index and Slice
+* 2.3 - Common Methods for List
+* 2.4 - List Sort
+* 2.5 - Other List Operations
+* 2.6 - Multi-Layer List and DeepCopy
+* 2.7 - Tuple
+* 2.8 - Set

 ## String Processing in Python